Wieliczka Salt Mine

 This underground labyrinth stretches over 9 levels below the surface of the Earth...

 A visit to the mind-blowing Wieliczka Salt Mine is a must when in Krakow.
-One of the oldest salt mines in Europe, its carvings of fabulous figures, monuments and altarpieces such as the Chapel of St Kinga have earned Wieliczka a place on the UNESCO World Cultural Heriage list.
+One of the oldest salt mines in Europe, its carvings of fabulous figures, monuments and altarpieces such as the Chapel of St Kinga have earned Wieliczka a place on the UNESCO World Cultural Heritage list.

-Our guide to Wieliczka Salt Mine
+Our guide to Wieliczka Salt Mine Tours

-Nowadays the route consists of 20 monumental chambers joined by 1.5 miles (2.5 kilometers) of pathways although the whole underground labyrinth stretches over 9 levels and descends 327 meters below the surface of the Earth.
+Nowadays the route consists of 20 monumental chambers joined by 1.5 miles (2.5 kilometres) of pathways although the whole underground labyrinth stretches over 9 levels and descends 327 meters below the surface of the Earth.

 Two days - two best-selling Krakow tours at one discounted price.
 First visit the sobering UNESCO World Heritage-listed Auschwitz-Birkenau concentration camp complex before exploring the mind-blowing Wieliczka Salt Mine, another of Poland’s UNESCO World Heritage Sites.